djandruczyk/MegaTunix/README.md

 MegaTunix is a tuning application for Linux, Mac OS-X, other Unix variants and Windows XP/Vista/7 32 bit variants.
-It supports some of the available DIY EFI Fuel injection solutions including many MegaSquirt products and FreeEMS.
+It supports some of the available DIY EFI Fuel injection solutions including many MegaSquirt products and LibreEMS.
 It's written in C using the GTK windowing toolkit and is licensed under GPL V2.

 ### More Detail